Jess-Lau/ENGG1340-Project/update/README.md

 Run the game once to check the bugs:
 - when starting the game by pressing the arrow keys, the exit game may pop up (solved)
-- The flee function in boss fights have not been implemented
+- The flee function in boss fights have not been implemented (done)
 - half of the boss screen appear sometimes in the in-game menu (solved)
 - health = 0% and the game won't end after defecting the boss (solved)
 - debug info sudden comes up (solved)